benvneal88/bazaar/README.md

 # bazaar

-A declarative container cluster powered by Docker Swarm
+A declarative repo for managing a small cluster with Nomad